Despite believing I was when completing my application, I was not, in truth, aware of just how intense the workload of Medical chool would be.

 But along the journey, which will be filled with as many obstacles as rewards, don’t forget why you chose Medicine.
 Keep in your heart and your mind why you chose this amazing career and you will not go wrong.

 Humans and the conditions we get are so complex; it is a privilege to study this and potentially play a part in helping to tackle some of the most devastating diseases in the future.
-Enjoying the course at medical school definitely keeps me keenly interested, but when I feel a bit disheartened by the large amount of lectures, my few clinical days inspire me.
+Enjoying the course at Medical School definitely keeps me keenly interested, but when I feel a bit disheartened by a large number of lectures, my few clinical days inspire me.

 Seeing the medical teams working together to achieve the best for a patient makes me realise why I am doing all of the studying.
 The reward at the end of it, to be able to truly make a difference in people’s lives at possibly one of the hardest times in their life is, for me, the best job that anyone could hope to have and this never fails to motivate me.